Akuli/jou/doc/compiler_internals/architecture-and-design.md

 ## Gotchas and unusual things

 Unlike many other compilers, the Jou compiler does not have "Jou IR" between AST and LLVM IR.
-The Jou compiler used to have "Jou IR" (called CFGs) that was generated from AST, and then LLVM IR was generated from the "Jou IR".
+The Jou compiler used to have a "Jou IR" (called CFGs) that was generated from AST, and then LLVM IR was generated from the "Jou IR".
 I deleted the "Jou IR" because it was a lot of code, and it felt like LLVM IR but worse.